by Adam Brown BScPT MClScPT FCAMPT

 What Should I Do If I Think I Have Long COVID?

-If you think you may be suffering from Long COVID, it is important to get help from professionals who are dealing with this condition regularly.
+If you think you may be a COVID Long Hauler, it is important to get help from professionals who are dealing with this condition regularly.
 If you live somewhere where a large research study is taking place, like the CanCov study in Canada, it can be helpful to sign up to participate so that you gain access to doctors who are focused on this condition.

 As mentioned earlier, many patients have had trouble getting medical professionals to believe them, or they have been dismissed as mentally ill.
 Seek out the help of a primary care doctor who believes you and understands the condition.
 Then follow up with specialists that you may need to manage your condition.
 Next seek a rehabilitation program that is specific to Long COVID and where the professionals meet the criteria outlined above.